SINCROgroup/Hierarchical-Policy-Gradient-RL-for-Multi-Agent-Shepherding-Control-of-Non-Cohesive-Targets/README.md

 # Hierarchical-Policy-Gradient-RL-for-Multi-Agent-Shepherding-Control-of-Non-Cohesive-Targets

 *Abstract: We propose a decentralized reinforcement learning solution for multi-agent shepherding of non-cohesive targets using policy-gradient methods.
-Our architecture integrates target-selection with target-driving through Proximal Policy Optimization, overcoming discrete-action constraints of previous Deep Q-Network approaches and enabling smoother agent trajectories.
-This model-free framework effectively solves the shepherding problem without prior dynamics knowledge.
-Experiments demonstrate our method’s effectiveness and scalability with increased target numbers and limited sensing capabilities.*
+Our architecture integrates target-selection with target-driving through Proximal Policy Optimization, enabling continuous action spaces and smoother agent trajectories compared to discrete-action approaches.
+This model-free framework effectively solves the shepherding problem while exhibiting better performance than model-based solutions previously presented in the literature.
+Experiments demonstrate our method's effectiveness and scalability with increased target numbers and limited sensing capabilities.*

 This repository contains the numerical simulations discussed in
 ```